tsinghua-fib-lab/UniST/dataset/Readme.md

 2. Please create a folder named ``dataset`` within your UniST project directory.

-3.After downloading the dataset files, move them to the following path ``UniST/dataset``
+3. After downloading the dataset files, move them to the following path ``UniST/dataset``